howardisaacson/Introduction-to-Astronomy-Research-2018/Week2/README.md

 ### Scipy:
 https://scipy.org

+Scipy is an incredibly powerful module for conducting high level scientific computing.
+Because we are focusing on the basics of scientific computing in this class, only a single basic tutorial will be assigned.
+For those of you who desire more depth, please explore the full tutorials page linked from the scipy homepage.

+Tutorial for this week:
 https://docs.scipy.org/doc/scipy/reference/tutorial/basic.html

 ### Paper of the week:
+During my time as a researcher in Astronomy.
+Those astronomers using ground based telescopes to follow up on discoveries made by NASA's Kepler Mission came to some amazing conclusions.
+They are summarized here:

 "Occurrence and core-envelope structure of 1–4x Earth-size planets around Sun-like stars" https://arxiv.org/pdf/1404.2960.pdf